Car Scratch Repair Cost: Should I File a Claim?

 Paint scratches affect the paint layer and require a car paint job.
 Scratch and dent repair costs are the highest.

-Repairs: If you want to try and conceal the scratch yourself, you'll need to purchase a touch-up paint pen or a bottle-and-brush from an auto parts store.
+Repairs: If you want to try and repair the car scratches yourself, you'll need to purchase a touch-up paint pen or a bottle-and-brush from an auto parts store.
 First, clean the area with rubbing alcohol.
 Next, use the smallest brush possible with a tiny amount of paint and apply it to the area.
 It will cost $30 to do it yourself.
 Auto body shops charge $400 - $1,000 to repair these scratches, even if they are small since body shops must paint the entire area.

 Deep paint scratches expose your vehicle's bare plastic or metal surface.